 Have a closet full of old thrift store art work?
 Read on to see a simple two step way to upgrade thrift store art!I used to have a Saturday morning ritual where I would drive around town and stop at all of my favourite stores – Missions Thrift Store, Value Village, Michaels, Winners, and occasionally Wal-Mart if I needed some groceries.
 I was always on the hunt for something I could upgrade, but had a terrible habit of never actually following through on any of the projects.
 When Sean & I moved in together and I had to move all. that. crap. from one house to another, I decided to seriously cut back on my thrift store shopping until I started using up what I already had!
 Since I have so many project ideas in my head (and the products needed for them in my closet!), I am so happy to be joining up with a group of amazing bloggers to bring you a monthly thrift store challenge!
+Disclaimer: This post may contains affiliate links, which means I receive a small commission when you purchase an item at no additional cost to you.
+Thank you for supporting Southbound!

 - Upcycle an item(s) from a thrift store, resale store, or garage sale into a new piece of decor.